extradosages/RestInterfaces.jl/README.md

-# RestApis.jl
+# RestInterfaces.jl
-_"rest-a-pis"_

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

 ## Overview
 This is a lightweight Julia library for implementing basic REST APIs.
-It was created to provide a means of programming these APIs that felt Julia-idiomatic.
+It was created to provide a means of programming these APIs using interfaces.
 It sits on-top of the venerable [HTTP.jl](https://github.com/JuliaWeb/HTTP.jl).

 ## An Example
 The following is an example of a small Hello, World! server.